mooltipass/moolticute/README.md

 It is completely cross platform, and runs on Linux (using libusb), OS X (native IOKit API), and Windows (native HID API).

-> Warning!
-This project is a work in progress!

 ### Downloads
 Packages are build and available here: https://github.com/mooltipass/moolticute/releases